Fitzsimmons/ffxiv-static-solver/README.md

 ]
 ```

 There could be multiple results, in the case of a tie (see the "How it works" section for more information about how solutions are scored).
-In the worst-case scenario (all players have identical preferences), the number of results will be the factorial of the number of players.
+In the worst-case scenario (all players have all jobs and in the same order), the number of results will be the factorial of the number of players.
 For example, for an 8-player party, the worst case has 8! results, which is 40320.
 The library currently lacks a way to reject inputs that result in absurdly-sized result sets, so it's up to the client to handle this problem.

 ## How it works